sAksham-Ar/Algorithms/README.md

 # Algorithms
-Some useful C++ algorithms written by me.
+Some useful algorithms written by me.